Prime-Anuj/Staking-Defi-App/README.md

 **Recommendation**: Use Amoy testnet for development and testing due to cost efficiency.

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

-Special thanks to **Shaswat Notiyal Sir** for the constant encouragement, motivation, and guidance throughout this project development journey.
+Special thanks to **Shaswat Nautiyal Sir** for the constant encouragement, motivation, and guidance throughout this project development journey.

-## 📞 Contact

-For questions, suggestions, or collaboration opportunities, feel free to reach out!

 ## 🔗 Links